zixi-liu/Graphical-Neural-Network/GNNs/README.md

 GCN model scales linearly in the number of graph edges and learns hidden layer representations that encode both local graph structure and features of nodes.

+Traditional graph-based semi-supervised learning: classifying nodes where labels are only available for a small subset of nodes.
+- Label information is smoothed over the graph via some form of implicit graph-based regularization.

+**GCN:** Encode graph structure directly using a neural network model f(X, A) and train on a supervised target L0 for all nodes with labels (avoiding graph-based regularization in the loss function).

 **GraphSage** [[arXiv]](https://arxiv.org/pdf/1706.02216.pdf)